nmis-group/.github/profile/README.md

 Please read this guide before creating repositories, teams, projects or changing aspects of the site.

 ### NMIS GitHub Teams
 The NMIS GitHub organisation has been setup to reflect the organisational structure of NMIS.
 GitHub uses the terms "Teams" for any grouping of people - you can have teams within teams within teams.
-At the highest level we have the following major teams that align with research groups or directorates:
+At the highest level we have the following major teams that align with research centres or directorates:

 - [Advanced Forming Research Centre](https://github.com/orgs/nmis-group/teams/advanced-forming-research-centre)
 - [Data-driven Manufacturing](https://github.com/orgs/nmis-group/teams/data-driven-manufacturing)